denoland/std/collections/README.md

 new collection containing all of them.

 If step is set, each window will start that many elements after the last window's start.
+(Default: 1)

 If partial is set, windows will be generated for the last elements of the collection, resulting in some undefined values if size is greather than 1.
+(Default: false)

 ```ts
 import { windowed } from "./windowed.ts";